infinitered/middleman-template/README.md

 **Template usage below...replace with your own usage**

-Clone this repo into your .middleman directory as clearsight
+Clone this repo into your `~/.middleman` directory as clearsight

     git clone git@github.com:clearsightstudio/middleman-template.git ~/.middleman/clearsight